ArtezGDA/MappingTheCity-Data/ArnhemSisterCities/readme.md

 [All cities found](arnhem_tree_Thu-Apr-14-2016-100114-GMT0200-CESTunique.txt)

-A recursive node.js code that scrapes sister-cities and their respective siter-cities, continuing until it can only find cities it has already found.
+A recursive node.js code that scrapes cities and their respective sister-cities, continuing until it can only find cities it has already found.
 Starting at Arnhem.

 [Scraping File](arnhemscrape/arnhemscrape1.js)